-In the most notorious case, on January 4, 2005, a New Jersey stargazer was charged with interfering with the operation of a passenger aircraft and lying to federal investigators.
-He had been arrested the preceding week after allegedly shining a green laser at a private jet on approach to a nearby airport and then at a police helicopter dispatched to search for the culprit.
+In the most notorious case, on January 4, 2005, New Jersey stargazer David Banach was charged with interfering with the operation of a passenger aircraft and lying to federal investigators.
+He'd been arrested the preceding week after allegedly shining a green laser at a private jet on approach to a nearby airport and then at a police helicopter dispatched to search for the culprit.

 The incident sparked a media frenzy, with many articles and broadcasts appearing alongside other news from the War on Terror.
-Depending which newspapers you read or which television stations you watched, you may have heard that hand-held laser pointers — commonly available for less than $100 from a host of retailers and online dealers — are either perfectly harmless or capable of bringing down a jumbo jet.
+Depending which newspapers you read or which television stations you watched, you may have heard that hand-held laser pointers — commonly available for less than $50 from a host of retailers and online dealers — are either perfectly harmless or capable of bringing down a jumbo jet.

 Here is some basic information about the laser pointers typically used by amateur astronomers, along with some tips on using them safely.

 Except on nights of exceptional clarity and near-zero humidity, if you shine a green laser pointer into the sky, you can follow the beam hundreds of meters up.
 To you and anyone standing around you, it looks like the beam ends at whatever star or planet you're aiming at.
 This makes it really easy to show someone a particular celestial object.
 Just point the laser at it and say, "Look there!"

 Most laser pointers shine only as long as you hold down a button.
 But some models have a "constant-on" setting.
 These are becoming popular as pointing aids for telescopes.
 Once the laser is mounted and coaligned with the scope, you just move the scope around till it's pointing at your target star, and when you look in the eyepiece, there it is.

-The green laser pointers in common use among astronomers and the general public have a power output of a little less than 5 milliwatts; in the US, these are called Class 3a lasers.
+The green laser pointers in common use among astronomers and the general public have a power output of a little less than 5 milliwatts; in the U.S., these are called Class 3a lasers.
 Lower-wattage lasers, such as those in CD players and laser printers, are Class 1 or 2, while higher-wattage units, such as those in medical or industrial equipment, are Class 3b or 4.
 The higher the class, the more severe the warning label required by the US Food and Drug Administration (FDA).